10 Best Golf Simulators For Home – 2023 Reviews & Buying Guide

 • side barrier netting

-• an iPad Pro or gaming laptop optimized for golf simulation (optional)
+• a gaming laptop optimized for golf simulation (optional)

 The included SwingTurf hitting mat (5’x4′) was designed by Rain or Shine Golf to provide an optimal balance between realistic fairway feel and forgiveness.
 An upgrade to a larger 9’x4′ SwingTurf mat is available.